rkoeninger/lunacy/README.md

 # Lunacy

-> A playful kind of madness!
+> The kind of library that only comes out at night...

 ## Examples